rydmike/flex_color_scheme/README.md

 Pass the `ColorScheme` you got from `toScheme` or just one or some of its colors, along to your methods that define your sub theme data.
 Turn your FlexColorScheme to `ThemeData` with its `toTheme` method, and then add your sub themes with `copyWith` to this object in the same go.
-They now uses the same `ColorScheme` colors, that the ThemeData created with `toTheme` will get as as well.
+They now use the same `ColorScheme` colors, that the ThemeData created with `toTheme` will get as as well.

-You can of course also create the FlexColorScheme `ThemeData` with the extensions `FlexThemeData.light` and `dark`, and then get its `ColorScheme` object from the ThemeData `colorScheme` property you get.
+You can of course also create the FlexColorScheme `ThemeData` with the extensions `FlexThemeData.light` and `dark`, and get the `ColorScheme` object from the ThemeData `colorScheme` property you get.
 Then use that color scheme to create your sub-themes that need access to those color values.
-Then finally use `copyWith` to create a new `ThemeData` with your custom sub-themes included.
+Finally, use `copyWith` to create a new `ThemeData` with your custom sub themes included.
 This is however one extra step and additional ThemeData object compared to the approach.